benjo121ben/Discord-Bot-DnD-BitD/README.md

 your own use alone.
 4. Set the DND, BLADES, KANKA or WEATHER flags to 1 individually if you wish to enable their respective commands, otherwise set them to 0.
 You can see more details on the commands below
 5. all other variables can be left as they are.
 They are not required to run the bot.
 If you want more details see below
+6. Continue the installation process as outlined above

 At the end of this process your .env file should look something like this (values are just examples):
 ```